KhronosGroup/Vulkan-ValidationLayers/docs/syncval_design.md

 > The load operation for each sample in an attachment happens-before any recorded command which accesses the sample

-To support these guarantees, load operations update resource access state to reflect the effective stage/access of the load operation, and then apply an effective barrier with the source execution and access scopes reflecting the load operation stage/access and the destination execution and access scopes based on the the valid stages and accesses listed. _(Note: some consideration was given to simply zeroing out the access state  s.t. no hazard relative to the access could occur, however, given the presence of asynchronous access hazards, conserving the record of the operation, while providing a correct effective barrier was preferred, here and elsewhere in the design.)_
+To support these guarantees, load operations update resource access state to reflect the effective stage/access of the load operation, and then apply an effective barrier with the source execution and access scopes reflecting the load operation stage/access and the destination execution and access scopes based on the valid stages and accesses listed. _(Note: some consideration was given to simply zeroing out the access state  s.t. no hazard relative to the access could occur, however, given the presence of asynchronous access hazards, conserving the record of the operation, while providing a correct effective barrier was preferred, here and elsewhere in the design.)_

 **_PHASE1 TODO: review both in document and code (in light of the DetectHazard time Ordering Guarantee support) whether this effective barrier is still required, as there are good reasons (such as synchronization operation chaining) not to pollute the barrier state._**